Subject area

 BELLUM ET ARTES.
 Cooperation and exhibition projec

-Together with twelve partners from eight countries, the research and exhibition project examines and presents the effects of the Thirty Years' War on the arts, artists and their patrons in Central Europe.
+Together with twelve partners from seven countries, the research and exhibition project examines and presents the effects of the Thirty Years' War on the arts, artists and their patrons in Central Europe.

 Canon Constructions